Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Summary

-We study the system both at 2D and D$>$2 close to the phase transition temperature of the order parameter.
-At 2D, when there is a second order transition with the selectivity couplings being sufficiently weak, the in-plane displacement fluctuations are significantly suppressed in comparison with its behavior away from the phase transition; the phase transition itself remains second order belonging to the 2D Ising universality class.
-The mean-square in-plane displacement scales as $(\ln\,L/a_0)^{2/3}$, a significantly weaker dependence on the system size $L$ than the traditional $\ln L/a_0$ behavior observed in a 2D elastic medium.
-Similarly, the two-point correlation function of the differences in the local displacements at two points separated by a distance $r$ scales as $(\ln r/a_0)^{2/3}$ for large $r$, a much weaker $r$-dependence than the well-known $\ln r$ dependence observed in QLRO.
-Thus our result can be thought as a novel positional {SQLRO}.
+We study the system both at 2D and $d >2$ close to the phase transition temperature of the order parameter.
+At 2D, we find anomalous elasticity: When there is a second order transition with the selectivity couplings being sufficiently weak, the in-plane displacement fluctuations are significantly suppressed in comparison with its behavior away from the phase transition; the phase transition itself remains second order belonging to the 2D Ising universality class.
+The elasticity is anomalous and the mean-square in-plane displacement scales as $[\ln\,(L/a_0)]^{2/3}$, a significantly weaker dependence on the system size $L$ than the traditional $\ln (L/a_0)$ behavior observed in a 2D elastic medium.
+Similarly, the two-point correlation function of the differences in the local displacements at two points separated by a distance $r$ scales as $[\ln (r/a_0)]^{2/3}$ for large $r$, a much weaker $r$-dependence than the well-known $\ln r$ dependence observed in QLRO.
+Thus our result can be thought as a novel positional {SQLRO} that forms a new universality class.
 As the selectivity parameters grow in magnitude, the system gets unstable beyond a threshold value of the parameters as the renormalized elastic modulii vanish when the system size $L$ exceeds a finite value.
 This implies a positional short range order or SRO, reminiscent of a liquid.
 Thus the selectivity parameters can introduce a novel SQLRO to SRO transition.
-These results are summarised in Fig.~\ref{sep-2d}.
+These results are summarized in Fig.~\ref{sep-2d}.
 Melting of 2D crystals are believed to be defect-mediated.
 It would be interesting to study how melting proceeds near the critical point, when the positional order is not QLRO, but SQLRO.
-Sufficiently strong selectivity parameters can turn the phase transition to a first order one.
+Sufficiently strong strain-order parameter couplings can turn the phase transition to a first order one.
 In that case, there is no SQLRO; conventional QLRO is observed at all temperatures.
 However, there are jumps in the elastic modulii as the system passes through the transition temperature.
 For sufficiently strong selectivity parameters, the system can get distabilized as well.